scrappy1987/pamm.seed/readme.md

 5. Running the Application
 ----------

-Open a command window at the project root folder and enter the following command
+Open a command window at the PAMM seed root folder and enter the following command

+	buildscripts\batch\startDatabase.bat

+This will start the H2 database server on port 9092.

+The start the application by running the following command from the PAMM seed root folder

     activator svc/run